JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 ---

 Next category of issues are related to path handling in the reverse proxy scenario.
-You might get following output when accessing `/admin` path:
+You might get the following output when accessing `/admin` path:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/path1.png" %}